Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Figure out what all the PC104 pins are supposed to do and document them.

-Replace the RTC with one that is temperature rated.
-Probably only the MCP7940NT-E/MS from Microchip is suitable.

 Figure out where the external RF connections need to be so the layout can be simplified around that.